Course - Sustainable Systems Engineering - TPK4185

 |Evaluation||Weighting||Duration||Grade deviation||Examination aids|

 Products, services and processes are designed and developed in increasingly complex industrial systems.
-Therefore, system thinking is important in modern production.
+System thinking is important in modern production to ensure that sustainable practices are introduced and applied.
 The course presents a framework based on the systems engineering process to be used for planning, analyzing, and design of industrial systems, such as products, factories and processing plants, operation processes, information systems, and supply chains.
-A principal introduction to system life cycle phases will be given, with main focus on system design, from conceptual design to production.
-Major topics in the course are: Stakeholder analysis, requirement analysis and specification, functional analysis, conceptual design, detailed design, and planning for production, system testing, operation, system safety, maintainability, and reuse.
-Furthermore, analytical methods, reference models and performance indicators for the different phases are presented.
-The course includes an understanding of sustainability and how environmental aspects can be integrated into system design.
+The course will introduce principles of sustainable design with special attention to system development life cycle phases, from conceptual design to production.
+Major topics in the course are: sustainable development and the SDG, stakeholder identification, requirement analysis and specification, functional analysis, conceptual design, detailed design, planning for production, system testing, operation, system safety, maintainability, and reuse.
+Labs will encourage the students to develop soft systems skills while applying their knowledge to self-defined problems.

-By the end of this course, the student will be able to identify and practice the habits of systems thinkers; identify and document system elements and their interfaces; design a factory layout or production process; and, critically assess the engineering quality of a system.
+By the end of this course, the student will be able to identify and practice the habits of systems thinkers; identify and document design elements and interfaces; implement practices for more sustainable design of products or production processes; and critically assess the engineering quality of a system.

-By the end of this course, the student will be able to apply the knowledge of industrial systems engineering to a project requiring multidisciplinary and multicultural teamwork; will be able to track their progress, risks and risk mitigations activities underway; and, can communicate and explain the contributions of systems engineering to system development.
+By the end of this course, the student will be able to apply the knowledge of sustainable systems engineering to an industrial engineering project requiring multidisciplinary and multicultural teamwork; will be able to track their progress, risks and risk mitigations activities underway; and explain the contributions of sustainable systems engineering to complex system development.

 Learning methods and activities

 Lectures, exercises, and laboratory-based project work applying relevant theory, methods and review of recent industrial cases are the basis for this course.
 Lectures are given in English.